 When he challenged Social Pages, he was told they'd agreed to the entire 12 months and could not opt out.

-In an email supplied to the Herald by Pearson, Gunmer wrote that he withdrew his complaint with the company saying his son had been misled.
+In an email supplied to the Herald by Pearson, Gunmer wrote that he withdrew his complaint with the company, but still felt that his son had been misled.